You searched for: “dating

 This entry is located in the following unit: Archeology, Archaeology (page 1)

-Radiocarbon dating was invented by the American chemist Willard f.
-Libby (1908-80) while conducting atom bomb research.
+An absolute dating system of assessing the age or determining a date of an artifact: Radiocarbon dating was invented by the American chemist Willard f.
+Libby (1908-1980) while conducting atom bomb research.

 Today the method can provide a reliable date using a single grain of wheat.